awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 To deploy via AWS Console:
 1. Open the [CloudFormation Console Page] and select the Solution by clicking to the stack's radio button, then select "Update"
-2. Click "Replace current template" and then insert the CloudFormation stack URL in the "Amazon S3 URL" textbox, then select "Next"
+2. Choose "Replace current template" and then input the template URL for the version you wish to deploy in the "Amazon S3 URL" textbox, then choose "Next"
 3. On the *Stack Details* screen, review the Parameters and then click "Next"
 4. On the *Configure stack options* screen, select "Next"
 5. On the *Review stack* screen, you must check the boxes for: